Manaus, Brazil - Things to Do in Manaus

 Insider Tips

-Pack a light rain jacket even in the dry season—Manaus storms erupt fast and taxi queues vanish faster.
+Pack a light rain jacket even in 'dry' months; Manaus storms arrive fast and umbrellas invert in river-breeze gusts.

 Explore Activities in Manaus